 One thing you may be asking yourself is whether or not you will actually be able to do this while pregnant.
 Would it really be safe?
 Are there postures you can manage in your current state?
 Will it really be comfortable?

 Of course, every person and pregnancy is different, but the short answer is generally yes!
-Not only are you able to do this while pregnant, but you can still enjoy the benefits people get from yoga.
+Not only are you able to do this while pregnant, carried out correctly yoga can really help support your body through pregnancy.

-While the list of benefits seems to go on forever, but there are some key highlights that might interest expectant mothers :
+There are so many benefits to practicing yoga in pregnancy, but here are some key highlights that might interest expectant mothers:

 - Improve flexibility: This is a rather popular (and obvious) consequence of regular yoga.
 Being able to twist your body into different shapes gradually increases your bodily limitations and abilities.
-Of course, this doesn’t mean that everyone will be contortionist by the end of their first session, but it does mean that you can expect to be able to stretch a little better.
-For pregnant individuals, this also means you may find the weird positions you need to live in just a little bit more comfortable.
+Of course, this doesn’t mean that everyone will be a contortionist by the end of their first session, but it does mean that you can expect to be able to stretch a little better.
+For pregnant individuals, this new found flexibility may help you to get comfortable as your bump grows in size or even come in handy during the birth.

 - Fixes posture: A lot of us struggle with standing up straight, especially when you’re being a little weighed down by the extra person on board.
 Doing yoga regularly can help with your posture, for both during and after pregnancy.
 It’s not just about aesthetics though, having good posture can reduce a lot of the rib pain or back pain you may be taking on.